Princess Maria Carolina of Bourbon-Two Sicilies (born 2003): Career, public life, and charitable work

 Maria Carolina is an ambassador for the Passion Sea Project, a nonprofit organization that focuses on ocean conservation.
 She is also involved in charitable work with the International Red Cross and the World Wide Fund for Nature.

 In 2014, she made a cameo appearance in biographical drama film Grace of Monaco.
 She modeled for Chopard, Louis Vuitton, and Pucci.
 Maria Carolina is a patroness of Rokethon, a Monaco-based charity for abandoned dogs.

 In 2016, following her father's abolishment of Salic law, she became the heiress apparent to the headship of the House of Bourbon-Two Sicilies.

 In 2019, she was presented to society at le Bal des débutantes in Paris.
 She was dressed by Ralph & Russo for the event, and escorted by Prince Léopold of Nassau, son of Prince Guillaume of Luxembourg.

 Maria Carolina is a social media influencer, with large followings on Instagram, YouTube, and TikTok.

 In October 2024, she attended the opening of Christie's Asia Pacific Headquarters in Hong Kong.

 Personal life

-Maria Carolina is fluent in six languages; Italian, French, Spanish, Portuguese, English, and Russian.
+Maria Carolina is fluent in six languages: Italian, French, Spanish, Portuguese, English, and Russian.

-In July 2024, she hosted a lavish 21st birthday party at the Cervo Hotel at Costa Smeralda in Sardinia.
+In July 2024, she hosted a lavish 21st birthday party at the Cervo Hotel at Costa Smeralda in Sardinia, Italy.

-In May 2025, Princess Maria Carolina was involved in a near-fatal motorcycle crashing in Monaco.
+In May 2025, Princess Maria Carolina was involved in a near-fatal motorcycle crash in Monaco.
 She was saved by the helmet she was wearing and was later treated at Princess Grace Hospital Centre.

+Since spring 2026, she has been in a relationship with Jordan Bardella, president of the French far-right political party National Rally.